brack3t/Djrill/README.rst

   "image/\*", or "application/pdf" (since that is all Mandrill allows).
 Any other attachment types will raise a ``djrill.NotSupportedByMandrillError`` exception when you attempt to send the message.
-* Djrill treats all cc and bcc recipients as if they were additional "to" addresses.
-(Mandrill does not distinguish cc, and only allows a single bcc -- which Djrill doesn't use. *Caution:* depending on the ``preserve_recipients`` setting, this could result in exposing bcc addresses to all recipients.
-It's probably best to just avoid bcc.)
+* Djrill treats all "cc" recipients as if they were additional "to" addresses.
+  (Mandrill does not distinguish "cc" from "to".)
+Note that you will also need to set ``preserve_recipients`` True if you want each recipient to see the other recipients listed in the email headers.
+* Mandrill does not permit more than one "bcc" address.
+Djrill raises ``djrill.NotSupportedByMandrillError`` if you attempt to send a message with multiple bcc's.
+(Mandrill's bcc option seems intended primarily for logging.
+  To send a single message to multiple recipients without exposing their email addresses to each other, simply include them all in the "to" list and leave ``preserve_recipients`` set to False.)
 * All email addresses (from, to, cc) can be simple ("email@example.com") or can include a display name ("Real Name <email@example.com>").
 * The ``from_email`` must be in one of the approved sending domains in your